US-China trade war leaves Europe as collateral damage

 The heart of the matter is Germany, Europe’s largest economy and a key trade partner of both the U.S. and China.

-Almost half the German economy - 47%, according to World Bank estimates - comes from trade as its companies play a dominant role in global markets for luxury autos and complex industrial machinery.
+Exports amount to almost half the German economy - 47%, according to World Bank figures — as its companies play a dominant role in global markets for luxury autos and complex industrial machinery.
 Supply chains from Germany extend into neighboring countries as well, while German profits are often invested in factories in places like Slovakia, Hungary and Poland.
 Great for Germany and Europe when trade is booming — but it means Germany remains more vulnerable than less open economies such as Portugal or France to a slowdown in global trade in goods and services.

 And that is what’s happening.